I'm 30, I Have A Joint Income Of $278,000 & I Had Unlimited Access To My Parents' Credit Cards As A Teenager

-Today: a genetic counselor who has a joint income of $278,000 a year and spends some of her money this week on vegan macarons.
+Today: a genetic counsellor who has a joint income of $278,000 a year and spends some of her money this week on vegan macarons.

-Today: a genetic counselor who has a joint income of $278,000 a year and spends some of her money this week on vegan macarons.
+Today: a genetic counsellor who has a joint income of $278,000 a year and spends some of her money this week on vegan macarons.

 Industry: Healthcare